 How Much Do Powder Brows Cost?

-Powdered brows are a semi-permanent makeup technique that utilizes shading and specialized tools to imitate the look of makeup applied artfully with a pencil or powder.
+Powdered brows are a semi-permanent makeup technique that utilizes shading and specialized tools to imitate the look of makeup applied artfully with a brow pencil or powder.
 While the procedure is not permanent, it can last anywhere from several months to over a year, depending on your lifestyle and skincare habits.

 On average, powder brows cost anywhere from $400 to $750 for the initial treatment and may require follow-up appointments for touch-ups or additional work.
-However, instead of applying eyebrow pencils daily or using a microblade every few years to maintain their optimal shape, those who undergo powder brow treatments have natural-looking fuller eyebrows that easily fit their desired aesthetics with far less maintenance.
+However, instead of applying eyebrow pencils daily or using a microblade every few years to maintain their optimal brow shape, those who undergo powder brow treatments have natural-looking fuller brows that easily fit their desired aesthetics with far less maintenance.